 - Consult the relevant parts of the Vyatta Command Reference; you will find them in the Lab Resources/Vyatta/Documentation folder, which are colour-tagged to make you find them easily (Hint: search commands like set interfaces and set protocol static).
 You will be well advised to make good use of Tab completion.
-For example, using Tab completion, you would find a useful command set interfaces ethernet etho vif 10 for creating a new VLAN (with an ID 10). - Configure the basic system for the routers; hostname, accounts (change the default passwords) and interface configuration.
+For example, using Tab completion, you would find a useful command set interfaces ethernet eth0 vif 10 for creating a new VLAN (with an ID 10). - Configure the basic system for the routers; hostname, accounts (change the default passwords) and interface configuration.
 Do not enable access via SSH or HTTP, although you are welcome to try it later. - You will also need to configure the interfaces on the clients C1 and C2.
 Because any configuration will perish upon boot, you can just use ifconfig and route to set up the network interfaces.
-Refer back to the earlier lab on Basic Interface Management where these commands were practiced. - Configure static routes for all routers.
-Use the traceroute command to verify reachability throughout your network.
-If you are in configuration mode, use run traceroute ip, otherwise use traceroute ip in operational mode.
-Note that the Vyatta shell has its own traceroute command; there is also the system command (/usr/bin/traceroute).
-The major difference is that the Vyatta shell command doesn't take extra arguments, such as -n which would otherwise be used to prevent lengthy DNS lookups.
-Thankfully, the Vyatta shell version of traceroute doesn't do DNS lookups anyway.
+Refer back to the earlier lab on Basic Interface Management where these commands were practiced.
+Note that you will quickly find out you need to install nettools with apt-get.
+So you need to enable the second network adaptor connecting to NAT in order to have Internet access.

-$^4$ Which is to say that Vyatta calls the Linux command vconfig for you.
+4Which is to say that Vyatta calls the Linux command vconfig for you.